brendenlake/archive-CCM-site/README.md

 No extra credit will be given, out of interest of fairness.

 **Laptops in class**:
 Laptops in class are strongly discouraged.
 We know many try to take notes on their laptops, but it’s easy to get distracted (social media, etc.).
 It also distracts everyone behind you if you are not engaged!
 We encourage you to engage with the class and material, and engage with us as the instructors.
 Ask questions!
-All slides are posted so there is no need to copy things down, and paper notes are great too.
+All slides are posted so there is no need to copy everything down, and paper notes are great too.

 ## Preconfigured cloud environment
 Students registered for the course have the option of completing homework assignments on their personal computers, or in a cloud Jupyter environment with all required packages pre-installed.